uviclibraries/genai-notebooklm/7-k-12-educators.md

 ## Reflection

 * Which of the classroom activities in this page would you use first with your students, and at what grade level?
-* What would you need to check or prepare before using Google Notebook with a class?
+* What would you need to check or prepare before using Gemini Notebook with a class?
-* How might you use Google Notebook for your own lesson preparation — separate from using it with students?
+* How might you use Gemini Notebook for your own lesson preparation — separate from using it with students?
 * What concerns do you have about using AI tools in a K-12 classroom, and how might you address them?

 ---